Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/services/tcp.md

 ---

 Create TCP routing configuration for {{site.base_gateway}} in Kubernetes using either the `TCPIngress` custom resource or `TCPRoute` and `TLSRoute` Gateway APIs resource.
-TCP-based Ingress means that {{site.base_gateway}} forwards the TCP stream to a Pod of a Service that's running inside Kubernetes. {{site.base_gateway}} does not perform any sort of transformations.
+TCP-based Ingress means that {{site.base_gateway}} forwards the TCP stream to a Pod of a service that's running inside Kubernetes. {{site.base_gateway}} does not perform any sort of transformations.

 There are two modes available:
-- **Port based routing**: {{site.base_gateway}} simply proxies all traffic it receives on a specific port to the Kubernetes Service.
-TCP connections are load balanced across all the available Pods of the Service.
+- **Port based routing**: {{site.base_gateway}} simply proxies all traffic it receives on a specific port to the Kubernetes service.
+TCP connections are load balanced across all the available Pods of the service.
-- **SNI based routing**: {{site.base_gateway}} accepts a TLS-encrypted stream at the specified port and can route traffic to different services based on the `SNI` present in the TLS handshake. {{site.base_gateway}} also terminates the TLS handshake and forward the TCP stream to the Kubernetes Service.
+- **SNI based routing**: {{site.base_gateway}} accepts a TLS-encrypted stream at the specified port and can route traffic to different services based on the `SNI` present in the TLS handshake. {{site.base_gateway}} also terminates the TLS handshake and forward the TCP stream to the Kubernetes service.

 {% include /md/kic/prerequisites.md kong_version=page.kong_version disable_gateway_api=false gateway_api_experimental=true %}